The smallest possible data surface.

 Children don't sign in.

 There is no child account, no email, no password, no phone number.
 A child opens mathsgrip.com and starts practising.
-Adults configuring a device don't need to sign in either — Settings work without an account.
+Adults don't need to sign in either — there is no account flow at all.

 Progress stays on this device.

-All practice data is stored in the browser's IndexedDB on the device you're using.
+All practice data is stored in the browser's local storage on the device you're using.
 We don't sync it to a cloud and we don't read it server-side.
-Switching devices means starting fresh — or importing a JSON backup you exported yourself.
+Switching browsers or devices means starting fresh in the trainer; you can export a JSON copy of your progress from the Practice page as a personal record.

 What's stored locally: which facts have been practised, response times, error counts, and the spacing schedule.
 Nothing more.